 Just as light in the Old Testament is used to symbolise goodness, righteousness and wisdom, so darkness, in turn, symbolises not just the absence of light, but often the presence of evil: ‘He has driven me away and made me walk in darkness rather than light’ (Lamentations 3:2); ‘Woe to those who call evil good and good evil, who put darkness for light and light for darkness’ (Isaiah 5:20); ‘So justice is far from us, and righteousness does not reach us; we look for light, but all is darkness’ (Isaiah 59:9).
 In the creation story, God designates light as good and separates it from the darkness: ‘God saw that the light was good, and he separated the light from the darkness’ (Genesis 1:4).
 In the Book of Isaiah, however, this distinction is phrased somewhat differently: ‘I form the light and create darkness, I bring prosperity and create disaster; I, the Lord, do all these things’ (Isaiah 45:7).
 Yet, if darkness is the absence of light and has no substance of its own, how could God ‘create darkness’?
 Most interpretations of this verse focus on the differentiation between light and darkness.
-Isaiah is thought to have been written around the same time period as the Zoroastrian religion, founded in Iran by Zarathushtra, whose activity is dated by some scholars to the beginning of the first millennium BCE (Eliade 1978: 303–304).
+Isaiah is thought to have been written around the same time period as the Zoroastrian religion, founded in Iran by Zarathushtra, whose activity is dated by some scholars to the beginning of the first millennium BCE (Eliade 1978, 303–304).
 The Zoroastrians believed in two divine forces: the good god who created light and all the good in the world, and the Evil Spirit who created darkness and all the evil in the world.
 The aim of the verse from Isaiah is to emphasise that there are not two separate authorities; there is only one Creator and he created one world which contains both light and darkness, good and evil.
 The monotheistic dialectic that has imprinted itself on the West establishes a dichotomy between light, which represents good, and darkness, which represents evil.
 The prophet Isaiah is thus contrasting the Zoroastrian dualist worldview with the opposing monotheistic dogma.
-Darkness, accordingly, is not just the absence of light, and evil is not just the absence of good; rather, both are representative of unrestrained and uncivilised forces, the primeval chaos out of which creation emerged (Schweid 2009; 147).
+Darkness, accordingly, is not just the absence of light, and evil is not just the absence of good; rather, both are representative of unrestrained and uncivilised forces, the primeval chaos out of which creation emerged (Schweid 2009, 147).

 Light in ancient Near Eastern mythologies

 The story of creation in Genesis and its description of light as separate from any physical source must be understood within the context of the ancient Near East.
-The Old Testament was not written in a vacuum, but developed and grew out of mythologies that preceded it, and was in continuous dialogue with its cultural environment (Darshan 2018: 8–27).
+The Old Testament was not written in a vacuum, but developed and grew out of mythologies that preceded it, and was in continuous dialogue with its cultural environment (Darshan 2018, 8–27).
 Just like in Genesis, the ancient Babylonian creation myth, the Enuma Elish, also depicts light as appearing before the creation of the sun, the moon and the stars.
-Night and day, too, occur before the celestial bodies are brought into existence (Miller and Soden 2012: 130).
+Night and day, too, occur before the celestial bodies are brought into existence (Miller and Soden 2012, 130).